-2. What can I do if I don't know or forgot my password?
+T2.
+What can I do if I don't know or forget my password?

 - 1) Restore the Router's configuration to its factory default settings.
-If you don't know how to do that, please refer to section T1. - 2) Use the default user name and password: admin, admin. - 3) Try to configure your Router once again by following the instructions in the previous steps of the QIG.
+If you don't know how to do that, please refer to T1. - 2) Use the default user name and password: admin, admin. - 3) Try to configure your Router once again by following the instructions in 3.2 Login.

-3. What can I do if I cannot access the web-based configuration page?
+T3.
+What can I do if I cannot access the web-based configuration page?